topleet/MSR2022/README.md

 ## Uncertainty (Paper section 3.4.2, [source code](nutshell_uncertainty.R))

-We now explore how uncertain the identified alpha and beta are, as the previous example show that synthetic and identified are not the same.
+We now explore how **uncertain the identified alpha and beta are**, as the previous example show that synthetic and identified variables are not exactly the same.

-The following code runs the previous code with different seeds and collects the identified coefficients in the results table
+The following code runs the previous code with **different seeds** and collects the identified coefficients in the results table
 ```R
 results <- NULL
 for (seed in 0:100) {